supermario/macropache/README.md

 Macropache is a simple set of default macros for Apache's mod_macro that makes defining virtual hosts spectacularly less terrible.

-There is also a simple shell script that will set it all up for you.

 ## What?

 Replace this: